a-ng-d/figmug-ui/README.md

 # Figmug UI

-Figmug UI is a comprehensive library of UI components designed specifically for building Figma and Penpot plugins.
+Figmug UI is a comprehensive library of UI components designed specifically for building Figma, Penpot, and Sketch plugins.
 It leverages modern tools and frameworks to ensure a seamless development experience.

 ## Features